nekevss/nekevss.github.io/blog/maybe-i-was-wrong.md

 Quite honestly, I should have thought: damn, solid won't work for this one, but that means I can try out Svelte, so no harm.

-But what I really thought is: huh, I can just load this up in a new Next app and put together in no time.
+But what I really thought is: huh, I can just load this up in a new Next app and put this page together in no time.

 And so, I did.